 Navigate to the Campaigns page.

-Sent Campaigns tab displays all the sent child campaigns for that RSS campaign.
+This will take you to a list of all the sent child campaigns for that RSS campaign.

-- Click View Report to view the report for a child campaign.
+View Report to view the report for a child campaign.